Difference Between Curriculum and Syllabus: Overview

 Also read more about the- SAT Exam Syllabus 2022 and GNM Syllabus and Subjects.

-Difference Between Curriculum and Syllabus Similarities
+Difference Between Curriculum and Syllabus: Similarities

 The following are some of the similarities between curriculum and syllabus-